-Pitt Printing enables students to send print jobs from any location to color and black & white Pitt Print stations located in all of the campus computing labs, many residence halls, and other high-traffic locations across the Pittsburgh campus.
+Pitt Printing enables students to send print jobs from any location to color and black & white Pitt Print stations located in all of the Student Computing Labs, many residence halls, and other high-traffic locations across the Pittsburgh campus.
 Pitt Printing enables remote color and black & white printing from:

 - personal computers with an Internet connection (Pitt Printing software must be installed)